PufferFinance/website-docs/docs/validator-tickets.md

 **Pros**:

-- **Capital Efficiency**: By requiring just $1$ ETH collateral and VTs, NoOps can get started with less than 2 ETH, which is significantly less than traditional LSPs.
+- **Capital Efficiency**: By requiring just $1$ ETH collateral and VTs, NoOps can get started with 2 ETH, which is significantly less than traditional LSPs.
 This capital-efficient approach means that barriers to entry are reduced, enabling a broader range of participants to contribute to securing the network without having to commit a full 32 ETH.

 - **Fuels Growth**: The VT model is a game-changer for LSPs.
 It ensures that the LSP continues to earn rewards _even when the validator queue is long_.
 In traditional setups, lengthy validator queues could stifle an LSP's ability to grow, but with VTs, this obstacle is greatly diminished.